Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 </sample-output>

-The technique of having multiple constructors in a class with different parameters is known as constructor overloading.
+The technique of having multiple constructors in a class with different parameters is known as *constructor overloading*.
 A class can have multiple constructors that differ in the number and/or type of their parameters.
 However, it's not possible to have two constructors with the exact same parameters.

 For example, adding a `public Person(String name, int weight)` constructor would not be possible because Java would not be able to differentiate it from the existing constructor that has two parameters where the int parameter is used for age.